OISF/suricata/doc/userguide/devguide/contributing/backports-guide.rst

 however, in some cases, features may be backported to previous Suricata releases.

 There are multiple versions of Suricata at any given time:
-    * Master
+    * Main
     * Major stable release
     * Old stable release

 For example, at the moment, there are 3 releases based on these Suricata branches:
-    * main: 8.0.0-dev, current development branch
+    * main: 9.0.0-dev, current development branch
-    * main-7.0.x: major stable release (note we're changing our naming conventions)
+    * main-8.0.x: major stable release
-    * master-6.0.x: old stable release
+    * main-7.0.x: old stable release

 For Suricata's release cadence and *end of life* policies, please check https://suricata.io/our-story/eol-policy/.